 Pan fried Kumquat Chicken drenched with a sweetish Kumquat Hoisin Sauce and a sprinkling of…

 This creamy and fragrant Chicken Korma with Cashew Nuts is perfect for those with a milder palate.
-It is delicious served with fluffy steamed basmati rice.
+Delicious served with fluffy basmati rice.

 When chicken and cashew nuts are mentioned together, the dish that comes to mind is Kung Pao Chicken complete with dried chilies for spiciness.
-However this combination as I have discovered, can also be made into a delectable curry when done using korma spices.
+However I have discovered that I can use this combination to make a delectable curry using korma spices.
 Korma is a popular dish that originated in the Indian sub-continent but made its way along the monsoon trade routes to Southeast Asia many centuries ago.
-This Chicken Korma with Cashew Nuts can be made mild or spicy depending on one’s preference.
-Furthermore, it can be combined with chicken, mutton, lamb, or beef.
+This Chicken Korma with Cashew Nuts can be mild or spicy depending on one’s preference.
+Furthermore, you can use mutton, lamb, or beef instead of chicken.

 If you are a frequent visitor to this blog, you probably already know that Nona-Nona is a monthly virtual cooking collaboration between my blogging buddy, Denise and me.
 We take turns to select an ingredient or theme to cook a dish and post simultaneously on our respective blogs.
 Neither one of us know what the other is preparing but since we come from similar backgrounds there is always the possibility of us preparing the same or similar dish.
 So far, this has happened twice.
 You can read about it here and here.